urvi2404/delta-demo/README.md

 # delta-demo
-This is demo for Git &amp; GitHub class..
+This is demo for Git &amp; GitHub class.

+# Teacher
+Shradha khapra :

+# Student
+Delta Student :